waynodiablo/Oystercard/yelpv1.md

 end
 ```

 This test fails because we haven't implemented a validation on uniqueness yet.
-Fix it by updating this line in your restaurants model as follows:
+Fix it by updating this line in your restaurant model as follows:

 ```ruby
 validates :name, length: {minimum: 3}, uniqueness: true